 - Strength training

 - Naturally detox

-1. Rule Out Underlying Metabolic Conditions
+1. Rule Out Underlying Metabolic Conditions and Check Hormones

 Before you try anything else, make sure there isn’t an underlying factor interfering with your weight loss, like a thyroid condition.
 Did you know that nearly 1 in 5 adults over 40 suffer from thyroid problems that can interfere with weight loss?
 Your thyroid is the main regulator of your body’s metabolism, so having an over or under-active thyroid gland (hyper or hypothyroidism) can truly interfere with weight loss.

 - Excessive fatigue

 - Thinning hair

 - High cholesterol

 Hormone imbalance can also wreak havoc on your weight.
 Keep in mind that perimenopause and other hormone changes can start when you are in your 40s.

 Estrogen dominance will definitely interrupt weight loss but so will the imbalance of cortisol, leptin, and insulin.
 We have a great article that covers, in great detail, how these hormones affect your body.